sophiechannon/bookmark_manager/README.md

 So I can free up space in my bookmark manager,
 I'd like to be able to remove bookmarks that I no longer want to remember.

+As a user,
+So I can keep track of changes to websites,
+I want to be able to update the bookmark title or url.

 ![Landing page](./docs/domain_model_bookmark.png?raw=true "Domain Model")

 **Production database**